Aczel-Mendler Bisimulations in a Regular Category: Aczel-Mendler Bisimulations, in Regular Categories

-The intuition is as follows: $W$ collects all the witnesses that $R$ is a bisimulation.
+The intuition is as follows: $W$ collects witnesses that $R$ is a bisimulation.
 In particular, for a given pair $(x,y)$ in $R$, there might be several witnesses.
-The fact $\pi_2\circ w$ is a regular epi guarantees that every pair of $R$ has at least one witness.
+The fact $\pi_2\cdot w$ is a regular epi guarantees that every pair in $R$ has at least one witness.
 Of course, we have to prove that this extends plain AM-bisimulations:

-\begin{prop} If $\CC$ is a regular category with the regular axiom of choice, then a relation is a regular AM-bisimulation if and only if it is a AM-bisimulation. \end{prop}
+\begin{prop} If $\CC$ is a regular category, then a AM-bisimulation is a regular AM-bisimulation.
+If additionally $\CC$ satisfies the regular axiom of choice, then a regular AM-bisimulation is a AM-bisimulation. \end{prop}

-\begin{proof} Let us assume first that $\CC$ has the regular axiom of choice. \begin{itemize} \item Assume that we have a regular AM-bisimulation